yaskovdev/blog/source/_drafts/2024-12-05-is-it-possible-to-write-complex-programs-in-push.md

 If only we could prove that Push is Turing-complete...

-Push being Turing-complete means that we can compute the whole set of computable functions in it.
+It would mean that we could compute the whole set of computable functions with Push.

 According to the Church–Turing thesis, computable functions are exactly the functions that can be computed using a mechanical calculation device given unlimited amounts of time and storage space ([source](https://en.wikipedia.org/wiki/Computable_function)).